 - Debt-to-income ratio of less than 50% — or under 43%, in select cases

-- At least two years of credit history
+- At least two years of credit history and proof of employment

 Have these documents ready before you apply:

 - Government-issued ID, such as a driver’s license, state ID or passport

 - Proof of homeownership

 - Electronically signed mortgage document provided by an e-notary